-"When are you going to realise that she'd baiting you" he drawled, slinking from behind a corner in the truest Slytherin fashion.
-Potter whirled around "Malfoy, what are you doing here"
+"When are you going to realise that she's baiting you?" he drawled, slinking from behind a corner in the truest Slytherin fashion.
+Potter whirled around, "Malfoy, what are you doing here?"

 "You were terrible in Quidditch practice; you handle the broom like your wrist was tied up.
 I guess sliced would be a better word for it.
-I'm guessing you haven't told granger about it yet.
-If you don't get better then every game I win is just gonna be another string of me wondering 'was it that I was the best, or he wasn't at his?'
+I'm guessing you haven't told Granger about it yet.
+If you don't get better then every game I win is just going to be another string of me wondering 'was it that I was the best, or he wasn't at his?'"

-He saw Potter frown and smirked "I'm guessing I wasn't the only one who came to this conclusion, very good, and 'O' for Mr Potter if you please"
+He saw Potter frown and smirked.
+"I'm guessing I wasn't the only one who came to this conclusion, very good, an 'O' for Mr Potter if you please."

 "I want, for the first time in forever, what you want.
-Umbrage gone, I want my fellow Slytherin's to be properly trained and I want the dark lord to go slithering back into whatever hell hole he crawled out of"
+Umbridge gone, I want my fellow Slytherins to be properly trained and I want the Dark Lord to go slithering back into whatever hellhole he crawled out of."

 "Why?"
 Potter asked,

-"Why? maybe I don't want to be his little slave death-eater on his beck and call.
+"Why?
+Maybe I don't want to be his little slave Death Eater at his beck and call.
 I have a life.
-That might happen if the whole school is cursing at first year level.
-I should know" he thought about his dream, when a entire team of Order members swarmed him and all he could manage was a jelly-legs hex.
+That might happen if the whole school is cursing at a first year level.
+I should know," he thought about his dream, when an entire team of Order members swarmed him and all he could manage was a jelly-legs hex.
 If Theo hadn't been there, then Draco-Prime would have been dead.

-"The kind she thinks would be good for the school but we both know is her way on controlling it, pf taking it away from Dumbledore and putting it under Fudges thumb"
+"The kind she thinks would be good for the school but we both know is her way of controlling it, of taking it away from Dumbledore and putting it under Fudge's thumb."

 Suddenly, a flash of something filled Draco's mind, and old man…dead…his wand.

 "I don't hate him, and I don't want him dead.
-I never did" he found himself saying, then blinked, where has that come from?
+I never did," he found himself saying, then blinked, where did that come from?

 "Excuse me?"
 Potter said, confused.

-Draco shook his head "Anyway, what I'm trying to say is she'd planning on putting together a little team, a secret police of some kind, she'd calling them the Inquisitorial Squad"
+Draco shook his head.
+"Anyway, what I'm trying to say is she's planning on putting together a little team, a secret police of some kind, she's calling them the Inquisitorial Squad."

 "She can't do that!"

-"Oh she can, and she'd putting me in charge"
+"Oh she can, and she's putting me in charge."

-Draco blinked, yeah, was he!
+Draco blinked, yeah, was he?!
 What was that?
-But now he was thinking about it, it made sense "Why not?
+But now he was thinking about it, it made sense.
+"Why not?
 You're Harry-bloody-Potter, people will listen to you.
 You have an impressive track record, if you started some kind of rebellion, people would listen.
 And you have Weasley and Granger.
-I may not think much of him, but even I know he's a pretty good strategist saw him playing Wizard chess, he played my mate once, completely beat him and Argyle is pretty good, and then there's Granger…well, mudblood she may be—" Potter twitched his want arm "Don't call her that!"
+I may not think much of him, but even I know he's a pretty good strategist.
+I saw him playing Wizard chess, he played my mate once, completely beat him and Argyle is pretty good, and then there's Granger…well, Mudblood she may be—" Potter twitched his wand arm.
+"Don't call her that!"

-Draco held up his hands in a peaceful gesture, though his stomach was churning too, he hated that words "Fine, anyway, I'll be damned if Granger hasn't come up with her own plan already, she was always was the brains of your operations, don't deny it.
-Without her, you'd be dead by now"
+Draco held up his hands in a peaceful gesture, though his stomach was churning too, he hated that word.
+"Fine, anyway, I'll be damned if Granger hasn't come up with her own plan already, she was always the brains of your operations, don't deny it.
+Without her, you'd be dead by now."

 "And where do you come in?"

 "Well now I'm using it as leverage.
-At that time we were able to stand each other's presence without killing each other, this times no difference.
-It's not a friendship, were not wiping the slate clean and becoming best buddies, it's an temporary alliance, as soon as we drive the witch out and get real teacher back in, then we go back to being enemies.
-Think about it and contact me, I don't care how you do it but please try to be inventive and try not to be an obvious Gryffindor"
+At that time we were able to stand each other's presence without killing each other, this time's no difference.
+It's not a friendship, we're not wiping the slate clean and becoming best buddies, it's a temporary alliance, as soon as we drive the witch out and get a real teacher back in, then we go back to being enemies.
+Think about it and contact me, I don't care how you do it but please try to be inventive and try not to be an obvious Gryffindor."

-He tuned and began walking down the hall.
-Only this time, it was Potter who stopped him "Malfoy…what you said just now, is there something more, something you're not telling me?"
+He turned and began walking down the hall.
+Only this time, it was Potter who stopped him.
+"Malfoy…what you said just now, is there something more, something you're not telling me?"

 But now, in bed, he was thinking about it seriously.